District Choice Overview

 High School Student's Distance Traveled to School

-These graphs show the average distance traveled for high school students who live in each region, regardless of whether they attend school in or out of their region.
+These graphs show the median distance traveled for high school students who live in each region, regardless of whether they attend school in or out of their region.
+Travel data can be helpful in understanding the impact of choice patterns across regions.
+In general, shorter commutes can indicate that more or better school options are available within a region while longer commutes may mean that students are opting to travel greater distances to their school of choice

-High school students travel an average of 3.2 miles to school.
-19% of students travel less than 1 mile to school and 41% of students travel 3 miles or more to school.
+District-wide, the median distance high school students travel to school is 2.6 miles.
+21% of students travel less than 1 mile to school and 46% of students travel 3 miles or more to school.

 High School Students Average Distance Traveled to School by Region

-There is significant variation in distance traveled to school by region.
-27% of students residing in the North Lakefront region travel less than 1 mile compared to 9% of students in the Greater Stony Island region.
+There is significant variation in the distance traveled to school by region.
+29% of students residing in the North Lakefront region travel less than 1 mile compared to 10% of students in the Greater Stony Island region.

 High School Students Distance Traveled to School by Region

-NOTE: Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
-Commute time was calculated using Google Maps travel time estimations using the shorter travel time between walking and public transit.
-The analysis takes into account school start times and chooses routes that minimize travel and wait time.
+Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
+Commute distance and time was calculated using Google Maps travel estimates and includes a combination of walking and public transit data.
+The analysis takes into account school start times and chooses routes that minimize unnecessary travel and wait time.
 Any wait time before a trip starts is not included but wait times due to transfers are included.

 Due to rounding, some charts may not add up to 100%.